burhanrashid52/PhotoEditor/README.md

 `mPhotoEditor.addText(inputText, colorCode);`

-It will take default fonts provided in the builder, if you want different fonts for different text you can set typeface with each text like this
+It will take default fonts provided in the builder.
+If you want different fonts for different text you can set typeface with each text like this

 `mPhotoEditor.addText(mTypeface,inputText, colorCode);`